 Then in 1869, there was another reorganization and the four all Black regiments were combined to two, more familiar to Texans, the 24th and 25th Infantry regiments.
 A goodly number of officers, sometimes highly qualified, were removed thoughout the United States for various reasons including their ages.
 Bullis avoided this reduction and was assigned to the 24th Cavalry, and more specifically, he was put in charge of a group of Black Seminole scouts, serving under Col. Ranald Mackenzie in the latter’s pursuit of raiding tribes into Mexico and later in the Red River War in the Texas Panhandle.
 In the 1870s, Bullis’s scouts were effective in tracking the various tribes and helping to keep both the marauding tribes and the Mexican Army from raiding north across the Mexican border.

 Bullis commanded the Black Seminole scouts until the early 1880s.
 After this posting ended, he served in Arizona, the Indian Territory and then transferred back to Texas at Fort Sam Houston in San Antonio.
 He served in the Philippines and the Spanish-American War and was promoted to Brig.
 General by President Theodore Roosevelt.
-Bullis died at about age 70 in San Antonio in May of 1911 and is interred in the National Cemetery in central San Antonio.
+Bullis died at about age 70 in San Antonio on May 26, 1911 and is interred in the National Cemetery in central San Antonio.

 In 1882, Bullis was honored by a resolution of the Texas legislature which thanked him “for the gallant and efficient services in repelling the depredations of Indians and other enemies of the frontier of Texas.”